 are the top edge of the hull.
 "Over the gunnels" is a bad

 thing as you're getting water in your boat.

 deteriorate the plastic and this will be an ongoing repair process.

 Fortunately it is a simple one.
 From start to finish the job was

 completed in about a half hour.
 That works for me.

 Best of all, the next cup

-replacement shouldn't take more than about ten minutes as I've
+replacement should not take more than about ten minutes as I have

 already got the hardware and plan in place.